-Section 16(a) of the Securities Exchange Act of 1934 requires the Company's executive officers and directors, and persons who own more than 10% of a registered class of the Company's equity securities, to file certain reports of ownership with the SEC and with the National Association of Securities Dealers.
+Section 16(a) of the Securities Exchange Act of 1934 requires the Company's executive officers and directors, and persons who own more than ten percent of a registered class of the Company's equity securities, to file certain reports of ownership with the SEC and with the National Association of Securities Dealers.
 Such officers, directors and stockholders are also required by SEC rules to provide the Company with copies of all Section 16(a) forms that they file.
-Based solely on its review of copies of such forms received by the Company believes that, during the period from January 1, 1996 to December 31, 1996, its executive officers, directors and 10% stockholders filed all required Section 16(a) reports on a timely basis with the exception of director Richard L. Casey who failed to timely file two Forms 4 and one Form 5 disclosing two covered transactions.
+Based solely on its review of copies of such forms received by the Company, or on written representations from certain reporting persons, the Company believes that, during the period from January 1, 1996 to December 31, 1996, its executive officers, directors and ten percent stockholders filed all required Section 16(a) reports on a timely basis with the exception of director Richard L. Casey who failed to timely file two Forms 4 and one Form 5 disclosing two covered transactions and Clair W. Sater who failed to timely file one Form 4 and one Form 5 disclosing two covered transactions.